johnspackman/qooxdoo-serverobjects/docs/tutorial.md

 }
 ```

-In the call to ProxyManager.handleRequest, the forth is the a string that uniquely identifies the servlet (typically this would just be the same as your servlet name but in practice any value is fine so long as its unique); it is used to store values in the HttpSession so just choose something you are not already using.
+In the call to ProxyManager.handleRequest, the fourth parameter is the a string that uniquely identifies the servlet (typically this would just be the same as your servlet name but in practice any value is fine so long as its unique); it is used to store values in the HttpSession so just choose something you are not already using.

 ## Writing the Client Application (Javascript)